gradle/gradle/design-docs/build-initialisation.md

 2. User runs `gradle initGradleBuild` from the root directory of the Ant build.
 3. User runs the appropriate build comparison task from the root directory.
 4. User modifies Gradle build, directed by the build comparison report.

-From the IDE:

-1. User runs `initialize Gradle build` action from UI and selects the Ant build to initialize from.
-2. User runs the appropriate build comparison task from the root directory.
-3. User modifies Gradle build, directed by the build comparison report.

 # Story: Migrating from Ant+Ivy to Gradle